dvsa/cvs-preparers-mock/README.md

 Set up your nodejs environment running `nvm use` and once the dependencies are installed using `npm i`, you can run the scripts from `package.json` to build your project.
 This code repository uses [serverless framework](https://www.serverless.com/framework/docs/) to mock AWS capabilities for local development only.
-You will also require to install dynamodb serverless to run your project with by running the following command `node_modules/.bin/sls dynamodb install` in your preferred shell.
+You will also require to install dynamodb serverless to run your project with by running the following command `npm run setup` in your preferred shell.
 Please refer to the local development section to [configure your project locally](#developing-locally).

 ### Environmental variables